ramarthyasc/textshare/README.md

 # 📋 Textshare
-A webapp like Pastebin.. where you can share your notes publically for others to view and share.
+A webapp like Pastebin.. where you can share your notes publicly for others to view and share.

 ## ✨ Features :
 - Clipboard : Where you can type your notes on, and then share.